JhonatanHern/Beacon/README.md

 node quickstart.js
 ```

 - To take the app to production just build the react app and paste the result in the ui folder of the backend.
-Then, deploy it as you would do with any other holochain app
+Then, deploy it as you would do with any other holochain app.